Manage Dashboard and Viz Extensions in Tableau Server

 Before you run extensions on Tableau Server

-For security, you can use the settings for extensions on Tableau Server to control and limit the extensions that are allowed to run.
+Administrators can use the settings for extensions on Tableau Server to control and limit the extensions that are allowed to run.

-• If the Network-enabled extension requires full data (access to the underlying data) the extension can't run on Tableau Server unless you explicitly add the extension to the safe list and grant the extension access to full data.
+• By default, no Network-enabled extensions are allowed unless they've been explicitly added to the safe list.
+Only extensions that use the HTTPS protocol are allowed, which guarantees an encrypted channel for sending and receiving data (the only exception is for http://localhost).
+Some extensions require full data permissions (access to the underlying data).
+These extensions can't run on Tableau Server unless you explicitly add the extension to the safe list and grant the extension access to full data.

 Server administrators can control a global setting to allow extensions for all sites on the server.
 Server administrators can also put extensions, including Sandboxed extensions, on a global block list to prevent them from running (see Block specific extensions).
 By default, all Sandboxed extensions are enabled on the server, but site administrators can choose to override the default and prohibit Sandboxed extensions for the site.